utiasDSL/rigeo/README.md

 # rigeo: rigid body geometry

+Rigeo is a prototyping library for rigid body geometry in Python: it combines three-dimensional geometry with the inertial properties of rigid bodies, with applications to robotic manipulation.

 ## Features
 * Build rigid bodies out of flexible shape primitives: convex polyhedra, ellipsoids, and cylinders.